RaiManish3/https_proxy_server/README.md

 ```
 <br>

-One can check the memory this application is using by plotting the graph thorugh the following command.
+One can check the memory this application is using by plotting the graph thorugh the following command.<br>
 __NOTE__: It requires certain python libraries such as psrecord.
 ```bash
     $: bash checkStats.sh [plot_number]